 Shameful or… convenient?
 “NASA admitted in 2006 that no one could find the original video recordings of the July 20, 1969, landing” “they were part of a batch of 200,000 tapes that were degaussed –magnetically erased– and re-used to save money.” (from ‘Moon landing tapes got erased, NASA admits,’ Reuters, July 16, 2009 here.)

-Such historical documents!
-This neglect, regarding unprecedented, historical, groundbreaking events, makes me suspicious.
-As if it had been the film of a local caucus!… And they had to retrieve copies ‘in the archives of CBS News’!
+Such neglect regarding unprecedented, historical, groundbreaking!
+As if it had been the film of a local caucus!… And they had to retrieve copies in the archives of CBS News!